timfitzzz/twitch-clipcatcher/README.md

 Tags must be 3 or more characters long, and separated from each other and a clip link (if included in the same message) by a space.

-To tag a clip, a user can:
+To tag a clip:
-* reply to the message with tags (words)
+* reply to the message (any words included will be applied as tags)
-* repost the link and add tags (words)
+* repost the link and append tags (any words included will be applied as tags)

 ### Mark a clip as Meta or Drama (All chatters, kind of)